 8. Diet

-Sometimes turtles might find it boring when they are being offered the same food.
-As a result, they will start losing their appetite.
+Sometimes, turtles find it boring to be offered the same food, and as a result, they start losing their appetite.

 It is recommended you introduce your turtle to a variety of foods listed below.